thoun/kingoftokyo/README.md

-TODOCY check what happens if healed by Healing Ray TODOCY confirm forbidden heal & heal on tokens shouldn't remove berserk TODOCY confirm rolling 4 claws & a heart still activate berserk TODOME add stats
+TODOCY check what happens if healed by Healing Ray TODOCY confirm forbidden heal & heal on tokens shouldn't remove berserk TODOCY confirm rolling 4 claws & a heart still activate berserk TODOCY confirm double smash/double energy can be used to gain cultists TODOME add stats
 TODOME flip cards (remove 302)
 TODO check psychic probe with Background Dweller allowing to reroll a 3 that's not PB die => /bug?id=51953